csu-hci-projects/SP23-CPR-Resuscitation-Scenario-using-Virtual-Reality/Unity_Project/README.md

-_These Dependancies have been added to gitignore.
+_These Dependancies have been added to the .gitignore file.
 In order to commit changes to these assets, package modified assets into prefabs and place in root of Assets.
-If adding a new Asset from from the Unity store, please add the asset to the gitignore file._
+If adding a new Asset from from the Unity store, please add the store asset to the .gitignore file._

 ## List of Required Packages
 #### *- Downloadable from the Unity Asset Store -*